a

-We serve a wild British crawfish catch, boiled in our signature Cajun seasoning and piled high with corn, potatoes, and house-made andouille sausage.
-Outside, the tables spill onto the pavement.
+We serve a wild British crawfish catch, boiled in our signature Cajun seasoning, tipped straight onto the table alongside shrimp, andouille sausage, corn and potatoes.
+Outside, the beer-drinkers spill onto the pavement.
 Inside, the jazz is swinging.
-It’s a slice of the American South, just five minutes from Angel, but unmistakably Islington at heart.
+It’s a slice of the American South, just five minutes from Angel Station, but unmistakably Islington at heart.

-If you’ve been searching for a proper crawfish boil London-style, you’ve just found it.
+If you’ve been searching for a proper seafood boil London-style, you’ve just found it, and you can come for it every week.

 Born in the Bayou, Boiled in London